nhauzenb/hpr-ijof-tvpvecm/README.md

 ### Estimation files to produce a single forecast:
+For estimation, we standardized the data and then rescaled the forecasts to the original scale.

 ### Replication codes:
 The replication codes reproduces all figures and tables in the manuscript.